U.S. Department of State Seal

 Learn how to respond to abductions TO the US

-The U.S. Embassy in Sana’a suspended operations on February 11, 2015, and therefore cannot provide protection or consular services to U.S. citizens in Yemen.
+The U.S. Embassy in Sana’a suspended operations on February 11, 2015, and therefore cannot provide consular services in Yemen.
 The U.S. government has extremely limited capabilities to assist U.S. citizens in Yemen.

 The U.S. Department of State strongly recommends that U.S. citizens avoid travel to Yemen due to the very high risk of kidnapping and detention.
 U.S. citizens in Yemen are strongly recommended to depart the country.
 U.S. citizens, including dual nationals, have faced difficulty – including lengthy delays – when attempting to depart Yemen.
 More information can be found in our Yemen Travel Advisory.